-Learn Your Material
+Know Your Material Well

 Charlie Parker, the great jazz trumpet player famously said, “You’ve got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.”

-Embrace the Rehearsal Process
+Embrace Your Rehearsal Process